-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings 1 AQ Normal business and external funding from Defra.
-1 √ ✓ This is on- going and reported annually. complaints investigated by Environmental Health Noise and In line with the Control of Dust and Emissions during Construction and Demolition Supplementary Planning Guidance available to view at Dust and Emissions SPG July 2014 and Institute of Air Quality Management Guidance on Monitoring in the Vicinity of Demolition and Construction Sites, Version 1.1, IAQM, October 2018 Guidance - IAQM
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings 3 AQ Normal business and external funding from Defra.
+1 → ✓ This is on- going and reported annually.
+In line with the Practice Note: Control of Dust and Emissions from Construction and Demolition, GLA, 2024, Control of Dust and Emissions during Construction and Demolition, SPG, July 2014, and Guidance on Monitoring in the Vicinity of Demolition and Construction Sites, Version 1.1, IAQM, October 2018

-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings Transport Logistics Assessment AQAs must also have reference to not just national objectives but also to the council's 2030 AQ Targets and WHO guideline values for the air pollutants NO 2 , PM {2.5} and PM 10 , which the council has committed to meeting by 2030 where planning condition for automatic air quality monitoring recommended reported in the Annual Status Report.
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings Transport Logistics Assessment AQAs must also have reference to not just national objectives but also to the council's 2030 AQ Targets and WHO guideline values for the air pollutants NO 2 , PM {2.5} and PM 10 , which the council has committed to meeting by 2030 applications where planning condition for automatic air quality monitoring recommended reported in the Annual Status Report.
 Monitoring of major planning applications to ensure all include an adequate AQA.
-2 Ensuring enforcement of Non-Road Mobile Machinery (NRMM) air quality policies by ensuring that NRMM conditions are included on all relevant planning applications.
-The £2,000 per year with additional funding from the GLA.
-1 √ ✓ ✓ This is on- going and reported annually.
+2 Ensuring enforcement of Non-Road Mobile Machinery (NRMM) air quality policies by ensuring that NRMM conditions are included on all relevant planning £4,000 per year with additional funding 1 > ✓ ✓ This is on- going and reported annually.
 100% of relevant applications to include NRMM conditions.
-To be reported annually alongside information on numbers of site London City Hall have a website available with further information on NRMM: Non-Road Mobile Machinery (NRMM) London City Hall
+To be reported annually alongside information on London City Hall have a website available with further information on NRMM: Non-Road Mobile Machinery (NRMM) London City Hall

-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings council will conduct monitoring and enforcement of this via spot checks on construction sites.
-There is a requirement that Stage V NRMM NOx and PM standards will be used for all equipment on all developments boroughwide, and developers will have to justify any exemptions to this. inspections and sites on the NRMM register.
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings applications.
+The council will conduct monitoring and enforcement of this via spot checks on construction sites.
+There is a requirement that Stage V NRMM NOx and PM standards will be used for all equipment on all developments boroughwide, and developers will have to justify any exemptions to this. from the GLA. numbers of site inspections and sites on the NRMM register.
 Number of planning applications when a NRMM planning condition is recommended will be reported in the Annual Status Report.
-3 Planning: reducing emissions from buildings There is a requirement that new developments Normal business 1 ~ √ ✓ This is on- going and reported annually 100% of relevant applications to include appropriate conditions, to be reported on annually.
-The The commitment to zero emissions to air aligns with the Council's net zero by 2030 and adoption of the annual mean WHO air quality guideline values (2021).
-The relevant paragraphs of the National Planning Policy Framework with respect to air quality can be found
+3 Planning: reducing emissions from buildings AQ/PL Normal business 1 ✓ ✓ ✓ This is on- going and reported annually 100% of relevant applications to include appropriate conditions, are currently and will The commitment to zero emissions to air aligns with the Council's net zero by 2030 and adoption of the annual mean WHO air quality guideline values (2021).
+The relevant paragraphs of the National Planning Policy Framework